-Overviews generate as soon as you select the tool and are always created at the same angle.
-The focal point is always located at the center of the model; however, the position of the camera will vary depending on the size of the 3D model.
-The larger or more spread out the model, the further away the camera will be from the focal point so that the entire model can be seen in the view.
+Overviews generate as soon as you select the tool and are always created at the same 120° angle.
+The initial focal point is located at the center of the architectural model: the terrain is not taken into consideration determining its position.
+The distance of the camera from the model will vary depending on its size: the larger the architectural model, the further away the camera will be from the focal point so that the entire model can be seen in the view.